Planning Survey And Evaluation Question And Answers

 Evaluation Definition:

-• Evaluation measures the degree to which objectives & targets are fulfilled & the quality of the results obtained
+• Evaluation measures the degree to which objectives and targets are fulfilled and the quality of the results obtained

-• It makes possible the reallocation of priorities & of resources based on changing health needs- WHO
+• Evaluation makes possible the reallocation of priorities and resources based on changing health needs- WHO

 • Determine the value of the program